BlondeBurrito/plotrs/README.md

 * Allow overriding font
 * checked sub and addition to ensure pixel u32s are not overflowing maybe?
 * Split/simplify drawing methods out and then add a billion tests, many around position calculations
+* What methods/modules can be reused to draw other graph types...